Car Buying Strategies

 In the Ultimate trim, a panoramic sunroof makes the cabin feel more spacious.
 It actually extends past the rear seats, giving the SUV a pseudo-open-air feel.
 It can be refreshing to be able to look up and see the blue sky or the stars at night.
 In this vehicle, this can be done even while on the road.

-Reasons Not to Buy a 2021 Hyundai Tucson – The Cons
+Reasons You May Not Like the 2021 Hyundai Tucson – The Cons

 1. Efficiency Isn't a Strength